mattbirchler/ghosty-posty/README.md

 3. Search for "Publish current note as a draft" or "Ghosty Posty"
 4. Confirm the details on the preview pop up
 5. Post to your site

+### Moving Published Notes

+You can configure the plugin to automatically move your notes to a specified directory after they've been published:

+1. Go to the Ghosty Posty settings in Obsidian
+2. Enable "Move Notes After Publishing"
+3. Specify the directory where you want published notes to be moved (default is "Published Notes")

+When this feature is enabled, any note you publish to Ghost will be automatically moved to the specified directory.
+This helps you create an "archive" of published notes.

 ## Properties